scicloj/clay/README.md

 ## Related projects

-[Kindly](https://github.com/scicloj/kindly) is a common ground for defining how things should be visualized, seeking compatibility across tools.

 The [Claykind](https://github.com/timothypratley/claykind) project is rethinking the Clay architecture and implementation from scratch, in a new code base.
 Currently (Fall 2023), the two projects are being developed in coordination.

+[Kindly](https://github.com/scicloj/kindly) is a common ground for defining how things should be visualized, seeking compatibility across tools.

+[kindly-advice](https://github.com/scicloj/kindly-advice) is a library that helps tools such as Clay to be Kindly-compatible.

+[read-kinds](https://github.com/scicloj/read-kinds) is used internally by Claykind (and soon by Clay as well) from notebooks expressed as Clojure namespaces.

 ## Discussion

-The best places to discuss this project are (in this order)
+The best places to discuss this project are:
 * a topic thread under the [visual-tools stream](https://clojurians.zulipchat.com/#narrow/stream/313390-visual-tools) at the Clojurians Zulip (more about chat streams [here](https://scicloj.github.io/docs/community/chat/))
 * a [github issue](https://github.com/scicloj/clay/issues)
 * a thread at the [visual-tools channel](https://clojurians.slack.com/archives/C02V9TL2G3V) of the Clojurians slack

 ![quaternary clay in Estonia](https://upload.wikimedia.org/wikipedia/commons/2/2c/Clay-ss-2005.jpg) (credit: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Clay-ss-2005.jpg))